retostauffer/python-colorspace/paper.md

 implemented: Qualitative palettes for categorical data, sequential palettes for mapping ordered/numeric information, and diverging palettes for coding ordered/numeric data with a central neutral value.
-Besides a variety of predefined HCL-palettes, users can easily customize customize existing palettes or implement their own, and implement them in their existing Python workflow.
+Besides a variety of predefined HCL-palettes, users can customize them or create their own and integret them in their existing Python workflow.

 Furthermore, _colorspace_ provides a variety of function to visualize and assess (existing) sets of colors and color palettes.
 In particular allowing to